NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

    tutorial in :numref:`dg_tutorial`.

-Quick Start for Aerial and Historical Images
+Quick start for aerial and historical images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Fetch the software as above.
 Processing images without accurate camera
 pose information is described in :numref:`sfm`.

-Common Errors
+Common errors
 -------------

 Here are some errors you might see, and what it could mean.
 Treat these